rifteyy/lolnamechecker/README.md

    Variable `region_shorter` can contain the following: `br eune euw jp kr lan las na oce ph sg th tw vn tr ru`

    Note all these info must be 100% correct, or it will not work.
+5) Put in file `summoner_names.txt` all the summoner names you wanna check.
+They must be 1 summoner name on each line.

 ### How to use?
 Double click and run, ignore the Windows Defender warning